root-foundation/root/README.md

 In an extreme world with a falling median outcome, a sufficient baseline of resources for each individual is a prerequisite to democratizing opportunity.

-This is best achieved through _Universal Basic Equity (UBE)_: every citizen receives an _equity stake_ in the collective upside — a stake in the NetworkToken.[^children]
+This is best achieved through _Universal Basic Equity (UBE)_: every citizen receives an _equity stake_ in the collective upside — i.e., a stake in the NetworkToken.[^children]

 [^children]: UBE also incentivizes having children.
 When a baby is born, new shares in the NetworkToken is minted for that baby, thus diluting the value everyone else’s shares.
 Thus, families will be incentivized to have more children to increase their collective equity in the NetworkToken.

 In addition to providing a strong baseline, UBE also creates a symbiotic relationship between the individual and the collective.
 When value is created anywhere, in any form, everyone immediately benefits because the value of everyone’s equity in the collective upside will increase (i.e., value of the NetworkToken rises).
-UBE will enable social cohesion.
+UBE incentivizes us to root for each other to win.

 Critically, Universal basic _income_ (UBI) will _not_ work on its own because it will cause difficult-to-manage inflation (because capital pumped into the market).
-On the other hand, Universal basic _equity_ (UBE) will not cause inflation due to the _strong_ incentive to hold your equity in the NetworkToken given the promise of great upside (i.e., belief that humanity will create _even_ more value in the future).
-If needed, in addition to UBE, UBI can also be offered by siphoning some of the dividends the NetworkToken accrues to its shareholders.
+Universal basic _equity_ (UBE) will not cause inflation due to the _strong_ incentive to hold your equity in the NetworkToken given the promise of great upside (i.e., belief that humanity will create _even_ more value in the future).

-As long as we have faith in humanity, more people will hold than sell.
+As long as we have faith in humanity's potential, more people will hold than sell, preventing inflation.

+> Note: if needed, in addition to UBE, UBI can also be offered by siphoning some of the dividends the NetworkToken accrues to its shareholders, or by having the NetworkToken periodically sell a percentage of its stakes in every person, triggering dividends for all holders of the NetworkToken.
+The details of this functionality can be voted on by users.

-This system ensures that every one of descendants will enjoy a level of abundance that we can't fathom.
+UBE ensures that every one of descendants will enjoy a level of abundance that we can't fathom.
 Artificial intelligence and economies of scale will bring the price of all important goods down, while UBE will increase the wealth in each individual's hands without inflation.
 Furthermore, as your shares in the NetworkToken accumulate, you gain a safety net to take bold risks.
-Even if you sell all of your equity today to take a bold risk, future UBE share allocations will more than enable you to live a healthy life.
-Ushering prosperity.
+Even if you sell all of your equity in the NetworkToken to take a bold risk, UBE share allocations (which will eventually be a continuously flowing allocation) will more than enable you to live a healthy life.

-Personal tokens are the first step towards a new tokenized economic system.

 ## Money -> Company -> Personal token